Hackers News Hackers News

 Sarah simpson

-The official Telnyx Python SDK on PyPI was compromised this morning, becoming the latest target in an escalating, weeks-long supply chain campaign orchestrated by the threat actor group TeamPCP.
+• The official Telnyx Python SDK on PyPI was compromised by the TeamPCP threat group.

 Table Of Content